 - Detailed reporting on abandoned and rejected calls

-These detailed reports allow businesses to effectively target specific aspects of the contact process and analyze them in order to improve performance or to reveal consistent breaks in process.
+These detailed reports allow businesses to effectively target specific aspects of the contact process and analyze them in order to improve performance or to reveal consistent breaks in the process.

 Depending on the size and scope of your business’ contact center and staff, different reporting options and packages may perform differently.
 Isolating the specific areas that you would like to monitor for improvement should provide a starting point for the types of reporting that will be necessary for your contact center management suite.